The Most Over-the-Top 2018 Met Gala Red Carpet Looks

 Met Gala MVP: Rihanna in Maison Margiela

 It’s a fact universally acknowledged that Rihanna is the reigning queen of the Met Gala red carpet; her fierce looks not only always bring the heat, but always, always adhere to the theme.
 So it should come as no surprise that this year, the bad gal pulled out all the stops for her look as the night’s co-host for the gala, by wearing a custom, pearl and crystal-encrusted Maison Margiela look inspired by a papal regalia and complete with a matching mitre hat.
-Fans hat met their new Pope, Rihanna.
+Navy, meet your new Pope, Rihanna.

 Best Homage to a Saint: Zendaya in Versace